andreasthoelke/dotvim/notes/scratch2022.md

   also ',gsF' or 'gsF' runs in an term for e.g. streaming responses

 let g:httpport = 8080
-func!
+let g:httpdomain = '127.0.0.1'
+    Note: for some reason this domain sometimes differs from localhost func!
 Scala_ServerClientRequest( args, mode )
 - json formats, uses TSSyntaxadditions